 Splitting a raster into these three files provides important advantages for cloud based access.

 The MRF raster driver for GDAL in ArcGIS enables fast reading of the MRF formatted rasters, but also enables MRF to act as a caching proxy of other raster file formats.
 This allows MRF to speed up data access from the cloud or from slower storage.
-Currently using MRF in ArcGIS 10.3 requires a custom GDAL library for both ArcGIS for Desktop and Server.
+MRF is directly supported in ArcGIS 10.4.
+MRF is supported in ArcGIS 10.3.1 cumulative patch.
 Once the MRF driver is available, ArcGIS sees an MRF file as any another raster dataset.

 The MRF driver can work in 4 modes: